Uan Muhuggiag: Tashwinat mummy

 The mummy of the child has been radiocarbon dated, via the deepest coal layer where it was found, to 7438 ± 220 BP, and, via the animal hide it was wrapped in, to 5405 ± 180 BP, which has been calibrated to 6250 cal BP.
 This date precedes the earliest known Ancient Egyptian mummies by one thousand years.

 Another date for the animal hide made from the skin of an antelope, which was accompanied by remnants of a grind stone and a necklace made from the eggshell of an ostrich, is 4225 ± 190 BCE.

 In 1958-1959, an archaeological expedition led by Antonio Ascenzi conducted anthropological, radiological, histological, and chemical analyses on the Uan Muhuggiag mummy.
+Morphological, anthropometric, radiological, histological, and chemical examination was performed.
+By these means it was possible to deduce the child had negroid features.
 The body had been eviscerated and undergone natural desiccation.
 One other individual, an adult, was found at Uan Muhuggiag, buried in a crouched position.
 However, the body showed no evidence of evisceration or any other method of preservation.

+Soukopova (2013) referenced a laboratory examination of the cutaneous features of the child buried at the site in which the results verified that remains of the child possessed a dark skin complexion.